pvbangalore/Fall2021-CS481-mpi-examples/README.md

 `mpi_vec_sum3.c` - allocate and initialize vector on process with rank 0 and use MPI_Scatterv to distribute the vector

+`blocking.c` - uses blocking send and receive functions to implement a simple broadcast

+`nonblocking.c` - uses nonblocking send and receive functions to implement a simple broadcast

 ## Instructions for compiling and running the programs
 Here are few important steps that you MUST follow in order to compile and run MPI programs on the DMC Cluster.